ulosino/.github/CODE_OF_CONDUCT.md

 However, if punitive action is warranted, ULOSINO may:

-- Issue the offender a temporary ban from selected community spaces, or;
+- Issue the offender a temporary ban from selected Community Spaces, or;
-- Issue the offender a temporary ban from all community spaces.
+- Issue the offender a temporary ban from all Community Spaces.

 Community Members who are issued a temporary ban reserve the right to appeal.
 Upon contacting ULOSINO, we'll work with the affected Community Member to reach a resolution.

-In severe cases, we may issue the offender a permanent ban from all community spaces, as the first action and without notice.
+In severe cases, we may issue the offender a permanent ban from all Community Spaces, as the first action and without notice.
 This action may only be lifted by our team in the presence of legal action.

 ---